keptn-contrib/servicenow-service/README.md

 # ServiceNow Keptn service

-The servicenow-service is a Keptn core component and used for create events and alerts in ServiceNow
+The servicenow-service is a keptn component that can be used for create events and update alerts in ServiceNow

 The servicenow-service listens to Keptn events of type: